brianshumate/ansible-hoodie/README.md

 Replace *myhoodie.example.com* in the above examples with the actual fully qualified domain name of your hoodie application in your filenames.

+Note that the underscore (_) preceding the filenames is required.

 ## Example Playbook

 After configuration, a basic Hoodie installation and activation is possible